Parihaka

 Christchurch City Libraries

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
-This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!

 The invasion of Parihaka

-The invasion of Parihaka by armed government forces took place on 5 November 1881 and was lead by John Bryce, Minister of Native Affairs.
+The invasion of Parihaka by armed government forces took place on 5 November 1881 and was led by John Bryce, Minister of Native Affairs.
 The websites below will help you understand what took place.

 DigitalNZ